Joba Chamberlain: Detroit Tigers

-2014–2015

 On December 13, 2013, the Tigers signed Chamberlain to a one-year contract, worth $2.5 million plus incentives.
-Chamberlain began the year as the Tigers' set-up man.
-Chamberlain earned a save on April 22, 2014, in an 8–6 win over the Chicago White Sox, which was only the sixth of his career.
-Chamberlain was given the save opportunity after Phil Coke was handed an 8–3 lead and surrendered three runs, while closer Joe Nathan was given rest due to recent struggles.
-Chamberlain finished the 2014 season with a 2–5 record and a 3.57 ERA, allowing 57 hits in 63 innings with 24 walks and 59 strikeouts.
+He entered the 2014 season having lost 15 pounds by introducing fish into his diet.
+Chamberlain's season got off to a rocky start when he allowed two runs on four hits in his first game of the season.
+However, he later cemented himself as the Tigers' set-up man.
+Chamberlain earned a save on April 22, in an 8–6 win over the Chicago White Sox, which was only the sixth of his career.
+Over the course of the season, Chamberlain grew a particularly large beard.
+He finished the 2014 season with a 2–5 record and a 3.57 ERA, allowing 57 hits in 63 innings with 24 walks and 59 strikeouts.
+Named to the Tigers' playoff roster for the ALDS against the Baltimore Orioles, he faced six batters and only managed to get one out, allowing four runs on three hits over two games.

 On February 24, 2015, the Tigers re-signed Chamberlain to one-year, $1 million contract plus incentives.
-He had a 1.26 ERA through May, but his ERA increased to 4.09 in his next ten appearances.
-He allowed nine runs, eight earned, on 14 hits over 7 innings since June 1.
-He was designated for assignment by the Tigers on July 3.
+He had a 1.26 ERA through May, but his ERA increased to 4.09 over his next ten appearances.
+On July 1, Chamberlain allowed three home runs in one inning against Neil Walker, Starling Marte, and Pedro Alvarez of the Pittsburgh Pirates.
+After pitching to a 9.39 ERA from the beginning of June, he was designated for assignment by the Tigers on July 3.
 On July 10, 2015, Chamberlain was given his unconditional release.